USEPA/workshops/lessons/01_basics.md

 3. Create a new project.
 Name it "intro_r_workshop".
 We will use this for the rest of the workshop.

-4. Create a new "R Script" in the Source Pane, save that file into your newly created project and name it "lesson1.R".
+4. Create a new "R Script" in the Source Pane, save that file into your newly created project and name it "r1_introR.R".
 It'll just be a blank text file at this point.

-5. Download the [R code for the workshop](https://raw.githubusercontent.com/rhodyrstats/intro_r_workshop/master/lessons/intro_r_code.R) and save it in the project folder.

-##Workflow
-Before we move on, we need to introduce a few of the basics about working in the console, working via scripts, and workspaces/projects.
-We will also start working with some simple, yet important R functions.

-Being thoughtful about workflow from the beginning of a project is something that gets overlooked a lot, but a little up-front effort can provide a big benefit.
-For our purposes we are going to make use of RStudio projects and will script almost everything.
-The console has its utility and we will use it plenty, especially when we are first figuring out how to use commands.
-But beyond that, we will store all of our work in a script.
-The basic workflow I am going to advocate is:

-1. Use a single project for this workshop (we created that in Lesson 1: Exercise 1).
-2. Start everything in a script and use copy/paste or the RStudio tools to send to the console.
-3. Use a new script for each lesson.
-4. Comment ruthlessly.
-5. Don't save .RData files or workspace history.
-The script should recreate whatever you need.

-This, of course, is not the only way you can structure a workflow, but I think it should be a good starting point for this workshop and one you can adapt to your own work afterwards.
-And to provide a little motivation, the more you utilize scripts, the more reproducible your work is, the more likely you will be able to recall what you did 3 months from now (your future self will thank you), and the easier it will be to transition your work from scripts to functions and, ultimately, to R packages.

 ##Functions and basic syntax

 R is built off of functions and most of everything you do uses a function.

 The basic syntax of function follows the form: `function_name(arg1, arg2, ...)`.
-With the base install, you will gain access to many.
+With the base install, you will gain access to many (> 3000).
 For instance:

 ```r